bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

-- 70°
+- 69°
-- overcast clouds
+- broken clouds
-- 96% humidity
+- 97% humidity
-- 8 mph wind
+- 10 mph wind
-- 0.51 inches of precipitation in the past 24 hours
+- 0.52 inches of precipitation in the past 24 hours

 ## Temperature History